Geo-omics/WLE-Acidobacteria-Genomes/README.md

 Acidobacteria_16S_rRNA.fasta contains the near full-length 16S rRNA sequences used to build the RAXML trees.

-Acidobacteria_RP_L18.faa contains predicted amino acid sequences of Ribosoaml Protein L18 from Acidobacteria MAGs available in IMG.
+Acidobacteria_RP_L18.faa contains predicted amino acid sequences of Ribosomal Protein L18 from Acidobacteria MAGs available in IMG.

 The Acidobacteria_Genomes folder contains the whole genome fasta files of the genomes used in dRep compare gANI measurements.